helencordova12/EcoFAB-Multilayer-Perceptron-MLP-Model/README.md

 🖥️ CPU-Trainable: Trains in ~16 minutes on a standard MacBook Air (no GPU needed).

-📊 Small Dataset Requirement: Trained on only 10 annotated EcoFAB bottom images (~84% smaller than RhizoNET’s 61-image training set).
+📊 Ideal for Small Datasets: Trained on only 10 annotated EcoFAB bottom images (~84% smaller than RhizoNET’s 61-image training set).

 ⚖️ Comparable Performance: Delivers segmentation performance similar to RhizoNET despite the simplified architecture.